Vietnam fishermen caught in South China Sea tensions – DW – 11/22/2024

 Diplomatic collaboration for fishermen's protection

-To protect the fishermen, Giang and Van told DW that multilateral cooperation plays an essential role.
+To protect the fishermen, Nguyen and Van told DW that multilateral cooperation plays an essential role.

 In addition, he suggested establishing an emergency communication channel with Chinese authorities and highlighted the Philippines' '"transparency initiative" as an "excellent move" to raise global awareness of maritime incidents.